- General information on Canadian Military Colleges

 How does the academic year unfolds?

-No. Except for statutory holidays, officer cadets have 20 days of annual leave.
+No. Except for statutory holidays, officer cadets/naval cadets have 20 days of annual leave.
 After five years of service, they have 25 days of leave.
-During their studies, cadets usually spend the summer in military training and training specific to their chosen trade, but normally, they all have vacations during the summer.
+During their studies, officer cadets/naval cadets usually spend the summer in military training and training specific to their chosen trade, but normally, they all have vacations during the summer.
 The duration of training varies according to the chosen trade.

 Are weekends free?

 Over half of the weekends are free.
 Generally, one or two weekends a month are dedicated to military training, sports or other activities.
-This excludes individual military duties that may be assigned to officer cadets.
+This excludes individual military duties that may be assigned to officer cadets/naval cadets.

-Officer cadets may leave the campus on weekdays the week for justifiable reasons authorized by their chain of command.
+Officer cadets/naval cadets may leave the campus on weekdays the week for justifiable reasons authorized by their chain of command.

 I have received an offer for studies at Royal Military College Saint-Jean.
 Where can I get information on administrative procedures related to my entrance at the College?